pbansfore/Hospitality-Revenue-Analysis-Power-BI/README.md

 ## 🧩 Problem Statement

-AtliQ Grands has been in the hospitality business for over 20 years.
+AtliQ Group has been in the hospitality business for over 20 years.
 Recently, the company has faced challenges including:

 - Declining market share in luxury/business hotel segment.
 - Ineffective pricing models (ADR - Average Daily Rate).